-Are the Ordinariates of Anglican Patrimony really Catholic?
+Are the Ordinariates of English Patrimony really Catholic?

 YES.
 They are 100% Catholic in every way.
 Every member of the Ordinariate is a real Roman Catholic in full unity with the Pope of Rome.

 The English Patrimony can be summarized as the traditions, liturgy, music and spirituality that comes to us from Medieval England, much of which was preserved within Anglicanism over the last five centuries.
 Rome has re-adopted this Patrimony back into the Catholic Church, as part of welcoming Anglicans who return to Catholicism, and as a gift to all Catholics in the whole Church.